googlefonts/googlefonts.github.io/gf-guide/index.md

 ## Onboarding Fonts to GF

-Advanced content for experienced contributors or Team member with the details on the publishing process.
+Advanced content for experienced contributors or Team Members with the details on the publishing process.

 * [Making a PR to Google Fonts](making-pr.md)
    <span style="background-color:#f5f5f5; color:#8e8fa5; padding:1px; font-size:0.9em">`Nerd`</span>